Team-Peryton/team-peryton.github.io/index.md

 * * *
 ### 2021 Dragonfly

 The 4th year volunteer team aircraft, designed to be very efficient with tapered high aspect ratio wings and T tail.
-Innovatove use of custom composites to make a structurally light tail boom attachment.
+Innovative use of custom composites to make a structurally light tail boom attachment.

 ![dragonfly](/assets/dragonfly.jpg)